jejacks0n/apitome/README.md

 </dd>

 <dt> code_theme </dt><dd>
-  We're using [highlight.js](https://github.com/isagalaev/highlight.js) for code highlighting, and it comes with some great themes.
-You can check [here for themes](http://softwaremaniacs.org/media/soft/highlight/test.html), and enter the theme as lowercase/underscore.
+  We're using <a href="https://github.com/isagalaev/highlight.js">highlight.js</a> for code highlighting, and it comes with some great themes.
+You can check <a href="http://softwaremaniacs.org/media/soft/highlight/test.html">here for themes</a>, and enter the theme as lowercase/underscore.
   <br/>
   <b>default:</b> <code>"default"</code>
 </dd>